croct-tech/challenges/content-strategist/README.md

 includes all browsing history.
 It can happen over a single session or a much more extended period, such as months or years.

-Marketers have always used the term "progressive profiling" to refer to the practice of progressively capturing data in forms.
+Marketers have always used the term _progressive profiling_ to refer to the practice of progressively capturing data in forms.
 The main goal is to prevent the user from providing the same information more than once and ensure to use each opportunity to get to know more about him.